LorenzoCoronati/local-docker/README.md

          $ sudo xcodebuild -license

+Another option is to start Xdoce, approve the license and try again.
+Optionally you can achieve the same via command line with less downloads for you Xcode:

+        $ xcode-select --install

-If you get an error like this: `xcode-select: error: tool 'xcodebuild'requires Xcode, but active developer directory '/Library/Developer/CommandLineTools' is a command line tools instance` you should also reset the command line tools path with
+If you get this error: `xcode-select: error: tool 'xcodebuild' requires Xcode, but active developer directory '/Library/Developer/CommandLineTools' is a command line tools instance` you should also reset the command line tools path with